etomuc/CPC6128_iRAM-640/README.md

 ### Bill of Materials

 > [!IMPORTANT]
-> Mouser IDs are not verfified yet.
+> Mouser IDs not verfified yet.
 If someone had a list of all the component IDs from e.g. Mouser or Digikey, please share the list so I can add it here.
+>
+> Mouser IDs are just examples.
+You can use any compatible component (same specs).

 | Part | Mouser No. (example, not verified yet) | Quantity |
 | --- | --- | --- |